Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 After all, it’s not their course or program to sell, it’s yours.

-Your next job is to create the best sharable graphic, social media posts, and email swipe copy that they might possibly need when advertising your program – and make sure it’s all easily accessible.
+Your next job is to create the best sharable graphic, social media posts, Instagram stories templates and email swipe file copy that they might possibly need when advertising your program – and make sure it’s all easily accessible.
+You can create an easy-to-use affiliate center using a WordPress affiliate plugin like AccessAlly.

 Once again, that’s your job.
 Make it as easy for them as possible!